Cannabis License in Virginia

 • Inform the regulatory authorities regarding any changes in the organization’s structure.

-• Informing the VCCA in events of theft, robberies, or vandalism.
+• Informing the CCA in events of theft, robberies, or vandalism.

 Final Thoughts

-While this article explores all necessary aspects of cannabis license applications in Virginia, don’t forget to visit the VCCA website for the most recent information.
+While this article explores all necessary aspects of cannabis license applications in Virginia, don’t forget to visit the CCA website for the most recent information.

 Related Insights